Data Center Precision Cooling

 Once server sensible profiles are balanced, you must protect the room boundary from outside air infiltration.
 Outside air brings in latent moisture vectors that threaten electronic circuitry with micro-condensation hazards or static charge accumulation thresholds.

-Verify Fluid Transport and Duct Velocity Bounds
+Verify Fluid Transport and Plenum Velocity Bounds

 Modulate Central Variable-Speed Fluid Delivery